 Macquarie Bank and the Macquarie Bank Group are exposed to the potential for credit related losses as a result of an individual, counterparty or issuer being unable or unwilling to honour its contractual obligations.
 Macquarie Bank and the Macquarie Bank Group are also exposed to potential concentration risk arising from large individual exposures or groups of exposures.
 Like any financial services organisation, Macquarie Bank and the Macquarie Bank Group assume counterparty risk in connection with their lending, trading, derivatives and other businesses where they rely on the ability of third parties to satisfy their financial obligations to them on a timely basis.
 Macquarie Bank's and the Macquarie Bank Group's recovery of the value of the resulting credit exposure may be adversely affected by a number of factors, including declines in the financial condition of the counterparty, the value of property they hold as collateral and the market value of the counterparty instruments and obligations they hold.
+See Note 35 to the 2021 audited consolidated annual financial statements of Macquarie Bank and its controlled entities which is incorporated by reference into this Base Prospectus for details on the concentration of credit risk by significant geographical locations and counterparty types.
 Credit losses can and have resulted in financial services organisations realising significant losses and in some cases failing altogether.
 Macquarie Bank and the Macquarie Bank Group are also subject to the risk that their rights against third parties may not be enforceable in all circumstances.
 Macquarie Bank's and the Macquarie Bank Group's inability to enforce their rights may result in losses.